 I’m a big fan of mixing old, vintage items with the new and fresh.
 For example, instead of using a standard vase for your flowers or greenery, try using something unexpected and vintage–like this old flour sifter.
 Incorporating the old and using it in a practical sense is a big factor in farmhouse style.

-Along with light colored walls, try to avoid a lot of dark colors in your decor if you’re looking to achieve a farmhouse look.
-Most of my decor is full of neutral colors–and I generally avoid things like red, orange, etc. However, this doesn’t have to be definite rule.
-In fact, I do incorporate yellow and sometimes even black, but I use those colors sparingly.
+Along with light colored walls, try to avoid using lots of bright or crazy colors in your decor if you’re looking to achieve a farmhouse look.
+Now I know this might ruffle a few feathers, but I really believe neutral colors will help create more of a calming and cozy feel in your home.
+Most of my decor is full of neutrals–and I generally avoid using things like red, orange, purple, etc. However, this doesn’t have to be definite rule.
+Of course you can always mix in pops of color as you wish!
+I’d just suggest using those colors sparingly.

 I recently did an entire post dedicated to decorating with wire baskets.
 I think wire baskets are a simple and easy way to get a rustic, farmhouse feel in your home.
 And there are so many possibilities!
 Try adding a few to the wall, or even using a large one to store a few pillows in your living room.
 Check out that post for more ideas and suggestions on great wire baskets like these on Amazon.